boazsegev/plezi/README.md

 [![Gem Version](https://badge.fury.io/rb/plezi.svg)](http://badge.fury.io/rb/plezi)
 [![Inline docs](http://inch-ci.org/github/boazsegev/plezi.svg?branch=master)](http://www.rubydoc.info/github/boazsegev/plezi/master)

-> People who are serious about their frameworks, should write their own servers...

-Find more info on [Plezi's framework documentation](http://www.rubydoc.info/github/boazsegev/plezi/master)

-## About the Plezi framework

 Plezi is an easy to use Ruby Websocket Framework, with full RESTful routing support and HTTP streaming support.
-It's name comes from the word "fun" in Haitian, since Plezi is really fun to work with and it keeps our code clean and streamlined.
+It's name comes from the word "fun", or "pleasure", since Plezi is a pleasure to work with.

 Plezi can both augment an existing Rails/Sinatra app, by providing it with easy Websocket and Asynchronous Events support, as well as offer an alternative to a Rack/Rails/Sintra/Faye/EM-Websockets combo.
 It's also great as an alternative to socket.io, allowing for both websockets and long pulling.